Cazier92/Choose-your-adventure-maze/README.md

 ## Ice Box:
 - [ ] Add a travel companion
-- [ ] Add audio when selecting an option
+- [X] Add audio when selecting an option
 - [ ] Style buttons, replace climb and row buttons with icons
 - [ ] Add a hamburger menu that includes a light/dark mode toggle
-- [ ] Add sepparate storylines for different portals and expand them
+- [ ] Add separate storylines for different portals and expand them
 - [ ] Add an item bag and introduce the capability to pick up items along the journey
 - [ ] Add a health bar
 - [ ] Add a map that has the route the player has taken pushed to it